 If you’re looking for soil, dirty or sand material for your landscape, park any thoughts of buying scatter materials and head to the kitchen with this weeks Thrifty Thursday Model Railway Building Tip.

-The first tip is one of my favourites of the series planned, not just because it’s a great model budgeting tip but because the results are just dam brilliant.
+This tip is one of my favourites, not just because it’s a great model budgeting tip but because the results are just damn brilliant.

-Instead of spending between £1.50 and £3 on scatter materials go an make yourself your favourite hot drink.
+Instead of spending between £1.50 and £3 on scatter, materials go and make yourself your favourite hot drink.
 And while you’re about it, nick a bit of the tea, coffee or chocolate you’re using.

 Now sprinkle the tea leaves, coffee granules or chocolate powder on your layout and secure with a small amount of watered down PVA.
 Now go and enjoy your drink while it the glue dries.

 When mixing the glue, use a higher glue to water mixture than would normally be used (for ballasting etc).
 High water content can cause the colours to run or the granules to breakdown.
-For some landscape modelling, running colours can be useful (around water features for example) but in most cases this isn’t useful.
+For some landscape modelling, running colours can be useful (around water features for example) but in most cases, this isn’t useful.
+Alternatively, paint the PVA onto the surface to be covered and let it dry a little first before scattering the scatter.
 I’d recommend testing and perfecting your technique first before applying it on your model railway layout.